CS3219-AY2526Sem1/cs3219-ay2526s1-project-g10/user-service/README.md

         - Admin users: Can update any user's privilege.
 The server verifies the user associated with the JWT token is an admin user and allows the privilege update.
         - Non-admin users: Not allowed access.

-> :bulb: You may need to manually assign admin status to the first user by directly editing the database document before using this endpoint.
+> :bulb: You can promote a user by sharing the `ADMIN_REGISTRATION_CODE` during signup or by using this endpoint as an authenticated admin.

 - Responses: